dgc-network/Learning-Digitalcoin-from-the-Command-Line/18_0_Understanding_Your_Lightning_Setup.md

    * Assess that a c-lightning Node is Installed and Up-to-date
    * Perform Basic Lightning Wallet Commands
-   * Create a LIghtning Channel
+   * Create a Lightning Channel

 Supporting objectives include the ability to: